-- The different approaches to forecasting, including scenario planning, causal modelling and continuing current trends, their strengths and weaknesses and how they deal with uncertainty - The ways in which transport interventions influence demand and thus the forecasts, and methods for comparing how different strategies will produce different futures - the principles, key characteristics and use of the main types of single-mode and multi-modal transport models, including spreadsheet modelling, GIS, spatial analysis, accessibility models, behavioural models, cross-sectional and longitudinal models, and aggregate and disaggregate models - why models are being used and which models are most appropriate in different contexts and for different purposes - how choice of model influences future forecasts and how model outputs appropriate to the modelling task in hand should be specified, interpreted and communicated - the principles of transport model system design, specification, calibration/estimation and validation, and forecasting, including the role of data in all stages of modelling - international, national and local guidance relevant to the analytical tool being used
+- The different approaches to forecasting, including scenario planning, causal modelling and continuing current trends, their strengths and weaknesses and how they deal with uncertainty - The ways in which transport interventions influence demand and thus the forecasts, and methods for comparing how different strategies will produce different futures - the principles, key characteristics and use of the main types of single-mode and multi-modal transport models, including spreadsheet modelling, GIS, spatial analysis, accessibility models, behavioural models, cross-sectional and longitudinal models, and aggregate and disaggregate models - why models are being used and which models are most appropriate in different contexts and for different purposes - how choice of model influences future forecasts and how model outputs appropriate to the modelling task in hand should be specified, interpreted and communicated - the principles of transport model system design, specification, calibration/estimation and validation, and forecasting, including the role of data in all stages of modelling - international, national and local guidance relevant to the analytical tool being used the role and importance of transport forecasting and modelling, including considering any limit making them transparent, identifying and addressing uncertainty. tations and Candidate Evidence

-•

-making them transparent, identifying and addressing uncertainty.

-Ca ndidate Evidence

-Candidate Name: Unit T5 Appraisal and Evaluation Status: Mandatory WORD COUNT: Knowledge Requirements You need to demonstrate that you have obtained Knowledge of assessment techniques in the appraisal and evaluation of transport policies, plans and schemes.
-Your assessors will be looking for evidence that you clearly understand the key aspects of: the principles and key characteristics of the full range of assessment techniques used in transport planning, including cost benefit and objectives led appraisal, and their strengths and weaknesses; and how they relate the principles of monitoring the performance and impacts of transport policies, plans and schemes, including impacts and interactions between classes of impact, the distribution of impacts, and the key underlying - important interactions between classes of impact, the distribution of impacts, and the key underlying economic and statistical principles - the practical application of the different techniques including cost benefit analysis, multi-criteria assessment, and option assessment frameworks and their strengths and weaknesses - how uncertainty is handled in the different appraisal techniques - national and local guidance, its practical implementation and its strengths and weaknesses.
+Candidate Name: Unit T5 Appraisal and Evaluation Status: Mandatory WORD COUNT: Knowledge Requirements You need to demonstrate that you have obtained Know rledge of assessment techniques in the appraisal and

+You need to demonstrate that you have obtained Knowledge of assessment techniques in the appraisal and evaluation of transport policies, plans and schemes.
+Your assessors will be looking for evidence that you clearly understand the key aspects of:

+- the principles and key characteristics of the full range of assessment techniques used in transport planning, including cost benefit and objectives led appraisal, and their strengths and weaknesses; and how they relate to economic, safety, environmental, sustainability, land use and financial impacts - the principles of monitoring the performance and impacts of transport policies, plans and schemes, including important interactions between classes of impact, the distribution of impacts, and the key underlying economic and statistical principles - the practical application of the different techniques including cost benefit analysis, multi-criteria assessment, and option assessment frameworks and their strengths and weaknesses - how uncertainty is handled in the different appraisal techniques - national and local guidance, its practical implementation and its strengths and weaknesses.